XYOracleNetwork-v1/web-developer.xyo.network-react/docs/xyo-app-guide.md

   </picture>
 </h1>

+### Viewing bound witness data in the ocean

 This context does allow you to view bound witness data and devices that are near you and your favorites.
-The main use for this view in the current version is the current bound witness count from our the proof or origin chain and the total bound witnesses collected by our archivist.
+The main use for this view is the current bound witness count from our the proof or origin chain and the total bound witnesses collected by our archivist.

+Viewing collected bound witness include the overall number of bound witnesses created, the rate bound witnesses are collected (bound witnesses per minute), and the average block density of bound witnesses collected.

 ## Settings

-When you tap on the settings wheel in either context, you are directed to an informational page on the application.
-This includes:

 <h1 align="left">
   <picture>